dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 and hence must be implicitly downcast to `bool`, after which no further check is required.

-In weak mode execution, values of type `Never` and `bool` may evaluate to `null`, and so a boolean conversion check must be performed in addition to any implicit downcasts implied.
+During unsound null checking execution, values of type `Never` and `bool` may evaluate to `null`, and so a boolean conversion check must be performed in addition to any implicit downcasts implied.
 The full semantics then are given as follows.

 Given a boolean conditional expression `e` where `e` has type `S`, it is a static error if `S` is not assignable to `bool`.
 Otherwise:

-In NNBD strong mode, evaluation proceeds as follows:
+With sound null checking, evaluation proceeds as follows:
   - First `e` is implicitly cast to `bool` if required.
     - This cast may fail, and if so it is a TypeError.
   - If the cast does not fail, then the result is known to be a non-null boolean, and evaluation of the enclosing conditional proceeds as usual.

-In NNBD weak mode, evaluation proceeds as follows:
+With unsound null checking, evaluation proceeds as follows:
   - First `e` is implicitly cast to `bool` if required (using `LEGACY_SUBTYPE(e.runtimeType, bool)`)
     - This cast may fail, and if so it is a TypeError.